The newly refurbished Café Qua... read more

 Legally, donating eggs is similar to donating blood or sperm.
 Once the eggs have been donated and the embryos resulting from fertilisation of the eggs have been used for treatment, the donor has no legal rights to or responsibilities for the embryos or children which result from them.
 The recipient of the egg will be the legal parent of the child that may result.

-Other than the circumstance of a child wishing to know the identity of the donor when they reach the age of 18 as mentioned above, at all other times the donor's name will be kept confidential.
+Other than the circumstance of a child wishing to know the identity of the donor when they reach the age of 18 years as mentioned above, at all other times the donor's identifying information is kept confidential.
 Indeed it is a criminal offence for the unauthorised disclosure of the identity of a donor.
-There is only one exception to this: a child may be able to sue a donor or clinic in the event of it being born with a disability as a result a failure of a donor to disclose information regarding inherited disease.
+There is only one exception to this: a child may be able to sue a donor or the clinic in the event of it being born with a disability as a result of failure of a donor to disclose information regarding inherited disease.
 In this case the court may require the HFEA to disclose information about the donor under the Congenital Disabilities act (1976).

 Will the donor's eggs be used to treat more than one recipient?

 Yes possibly.
-Donated eggs are a very precious resource and there are usually many more patients waiting to receive donor eggs than there are donors.
-It would be our intention, therefore with your agreement to use half your eggs for one recipient and half for another.
+Donated eggs are a very precious resource and there are usually many women waiting to receive donor eggs than there are donors.
+It would be our intention, therefore with your agreement to use half your eggs for one recipient and half for another (if you are not having shared egg IVF treatment).
 This would depend on the number of eggs you produce.

 Can donors change their mind?

 Yes, you can change your mind up until just before the embryos created from your eggs are replaced in the womb of the recipient.
-Of course information, selection and counselling is meant to be sufficiently thorough such that, if you are in doubt, you will have withdrawn your offer long before you reach this stage.
+However, information, selection and counselling are meant to be sufficiently thorough such that, if you are in doubt, you will have withdrawn your offer long before you reach this stage.

 What information about the donor is kept on record?

-In addition to the donor's name, maiden name, date of birth, address and place of birth, we are also required to record non-identifying information such as eye colour, hair colour, occupation and interests.
+In addition to the donor's name, maiden name, date of birth, address and place of birth, we are also required to record non-identifying information such as her physical characteristics such as eye colour, height/ weight, her occupation and her interests.

 The law requires that you give written consent to the use and storage of donated eggs and any embryos produced by them.
 You will also be asked to consent for us to contact your GP for information about your medical history.